-A recent study published in the journal Science has unveiled a remarkable and startling chapter in the history of human evolution.
+A recent study published in the journal Science1 has unveiled a remarkable and startling chapter in the history of human evolution.
 The research, led by population geneticist Haipeng Li from the University of Chinese Academy of Sciences in Beijing, sheds light on a critical period around 900,000 years ago when our ancient human ancestors in Africa teetered on the edge of extinction.

 The study presents a groundbreaking analysis that uncovers a significant reduction in the population of our ancestors, Homo erectus, long before the emergence of our species, Homo sapiens.
 The findings indicate that the number of breeding individuals dwindled to an astonishingly low count of just 1,280, and this population bottleneck persisted for about 117,000 years before expanding once again.

 Haipeng Li emphasizes the magnitude of this event, stating that "about 98.7% of human ancestors were lost" during this challenging time.
 This remarkable study offers a critical piece of the puzzle for understanding the complex evolutionary journey of early hominins and highlights the remarkable resilience that allowed a small group to survive under dire circumstances.